Rapptz/discord.py/docs/api.rst

 .. note::

-    Nearly all classes here have :ref:`py:slots` defined which means that it is impossible to have dynamic attributes to the data classes.
+    Nearly all classes here have :ref:`py:slots` defined which means that it is impossible to add dynamic attributes to the data classes.

 ClientUser